As we approach this upcoming season we want EVERYONE to understand that any racial harassment has ZERO TOLERANCE..

 Dealing with harassment can sometimes be difficult as what is viewed as harassment by one person may be viewed as a “joke” by another person.

-The safety of its participants is of paramount importance to USA Hockey and Minnesota Hockey.
-This includes not only on-ice safety, but also off-ice safety in any part of Minnesota Hockey’s programs.
+With that being said, The safety of its participants is of paramount importance to USA Hockey and Minnesota Hockey.
+This includes off and on the ice safety in any part of Minnesota Hockey’s programs.
 The USA Hockey SafeSport Program is intended to protect all participants, not just players, from any type of misconduct or abuse.

-By pulling together existing USAH off- ice safety policies related behavior and hockey environment management, constructing a supervision and monitoring structure, creating a reporting, investigatory, and response system, production of education and awareness training materials, and enhancing participant screening, USAH has taken giant steps towards improving off-ice safety.
+By pulling together existing USAH on and off ice safety policies related behavior and hockey environment management, constructing a supervision and monitoring structure, creating a reporting, investigatory, and response system, production of education and awareness training materials, and enhancing participant screening, USAH has taken giant steps towards improving off and on the ice safety.

 USA Hockey and Minnesota Hockey have a ZERO TOLERANCE policy for abuse and misconduct.
 Through the USA Hockey SafeSport Program, USA Hockey and Minnesota Hockey are committed to creating the safest possible environment for participation in hockey.

-For the complete USA Hockey SafeSport Handbook, click below
+For the complete USA Hockey SafeSport Handbook, click forms/presentations/handbooks below..

 **Please read D6 Policies, Articles of Incorporation and Bylaws**Pages 2-3 regarding important SafeSport information.